pantheon-systems/documentation/source/content/guides/drupal-9-from-dist.md

 ---
-title: Create a Drupal 9 Site Using a Community Distribution
+title: Create a Drupal 9 Site Using a Drupal Distribution
-description: Learn how to create a site using a Drupal 9 community distribution.
+description: Learn how to create a site using a Drupal 9 distribution.
 cms: "Drupal"
 categories: [get-started]
 tags: [site]